 To avoid disappointment or confusion on the day, it is your responsibility to make sure that you have confirmed with your venue the maximum number they are licensed for and that this is not exceeded.
 Should the maximum capacity be exceeded, it is the responsibility of the bride and groom to make the necessary decisions as to who may need to leave and the ceremony will not start until the correct numbers have been met.

 If marrying in an external Pavilion, any decision as to whether the ceremony can or cannot be conducted at this location (such as bad weather) on the day is the responsibility of the Superintendent Registrar or Deputy Superintendent Registrar and that decision is final.

-It is your responsibility to ensure that your venue has planned accordingly to ensure an alternative licensed location is available, should the decision be made that the wedding is unable to take place outside.
+It is your responsibility to make sure that your venue has planned accordingly to make sure an alternative licensed location is available, should the decision be made that the wedding is unable to take place outside.

 You are responsible for ensuring that there are adequate parking and facilities for you and your guests at your venue, including any disabled guests or those with any special requirements.

 You and your guest will be respectful of other groups at the venue who may be using the venues facilities and be considerate of neighbours living in the vicinity of the venue, especially in regard to such matters as noise and parking.

 You must provide 2 witnesses for your ceremony.
 Bracknell Forest Council is not responsible for providing these.
 If either of you require an interpreter they must also act as one of your witnesses.

 Witnesses should be over the age of 16 years and be able to speak and understand English.
 The decision as to whether a witness speaks and understands sufficient English to witness the ceremony lies with the Superintendent or Deputy Superintendent conducting the ceremony and that decision is final.

 If any of your guests cannot speak English and you wish an interpreter you are required to provide this at your own expense.